dotnet/linker/andrew-arcade-notes.md

 The first thing I did is copying the build.cmd from the arcade-minimal-ci example, without which I don't even know how to start the build.
 After fixing the accidentally copied xunit package references, it starts to produce some output! `Build.cmd -Test` will also work.

 Also modifying the `.gitignore` so that we won't accidentally commit the build output!

+## Step 2: Picking a project to start porting to build using Arcade